Togusiluz/Test-App/README.md

 This project is a little demo project.
 It's a spring boot rest controller that provides a method to retrieve prices from a MongoDB.
 An extra method to insert prices in the DB is also provided for test purposes, even if it's something that shouldn't be running in a final product.
-Along this readme file, you can find a folder with the complete project, ready to be open with your IDE of choose.

 Running the app will be covered in three sections: